fredwu/jquery-endless-scroll/README.md

 All modern browsers (Firefox, Chrome, Safari, Opera, IE7+) should be supported.
 Please [open an issue](https://github.com/fredwu/jquery-endless-scroll/issues) if Endless Scroll doesn't work on a particular browser.

 ## Changelog

+v1.7.1 [2012-04-16]

+- Added `scrollDirection` to the callback arguments.
+- Fixed the demo.

 v1.7.0 [2012-04-16]